 Setting Up The Plain Java Client Libraries

-Once you have set up the Eclipse Client with the SDK, set up the plain Java Client Libraries.
-I would recommend this in case you want to develop client extensions or Plain Java Client Library based automation.
-You can use most of the code developed with Plain Java Client Libraries for Eclipse client extensions and debugging of Plain Java Client Library code is faster and easier than debugging in a dedicated debug Eclipse client.
+If you want to develop client extensions or Plain Java Client Library based automation it is recommended to set up the Eclipse workspace to use the Plain Java Client Libraries.
+You can use most of the code developed with Plain Java Client Libraries also for Eclipse client extensions and debugging of Plain Java Client Library code is faster and easier than debugging in a dedicated debug Eclipse client.

-Use 7Zip as suggested for the workshop and unzip the Plain Java client Libraries download file (for example named RTC-Client-plainJavaLib-4.0.1.zip) using 7Zips Extract Files and provide the extraction Path <workshopDir>/Installs/PlainJavaAPI .
+Use 7Zip as explained in the workshop and unzip the Plain Java client Libraries download file (for example named RTC-Client-plainJavaLib-4.0.1.zip) using 7Zips Extract Files and provide the extraction Path /Installs/PlainJavaAPI .

 Now do the same with the JavaDoc for the Plain Java Client Libraries e.g. a file named RTC-Client-plainJavaLib-API-javadoc-4.0.1.zip.
-As extraction path provide <workshopDir>/Installs/PlainJavaAPI/ as path again.
+As extraction path provide /Installs/PlainJavaAPI/ as path again.

 You should end up with this directory structure.